Fractal and Spectral Dimensions as Determinants of Thermal Ablation Outcomes in Cancer Tissues: Results and discussion

 \subsection{Anomalous transport dynamics under clinical control constraints}

-To ensure clinical realism, the interplay between anomalous diffusion and energy delivery was evaluated under closed-loop control constraints across all diffusive regimes ($\alpha$) and various fractal parameter sets ($D_f, d_s$).
-Despite the highly non-linear nature of fractional transport, the PI algorithm successfully constrained the maximum temperature to the target setpoint ($T_{lim} = 90^\circ$C) in all cases (Fig.~\ref{fig:T_vs_t_r0}).
+To ensure clinical realism, the interplay between anomalous diffusion and energy delivery was evaluated under closed-loop control constraints across various fractal parameter sets ($D_f, d_s$). \BLAU{As an initial mathematical exploration, all diffusive regimes ($\alpha$) were studied, aiming to identify the physically relevant range for $\alpha$ before the comparison with clinical data.} Despite the highly non-linear nature of fractional transport, the PI algorithm successfully constrained the maximum temperature to the target setpoint ($T_{\rm lim} = \qty{90}{\celsius}$) in all cases (Fig.~\ref{fig:T_vs_t_r0}).
 The temporal evolution of the temperature field at the applicator tip reveals distinct dynamic behaviours depending on the fractional order $\alpha$.
-Notably, in the sub-diffusive case ($\alpha=0.8$), the temperature profile exhibits a markedly slow dynamic response and a trapping effect, maintaining hyperthermic temperatures ($>50^\circ$C) even after $\approx 23$~\si{\minute} of cooling.
-Conversely, the super-diffusive regimes ($\alpha=1.4$ and $\alpha=1.8$) experience rapid long-range thermal transport, causing the target temperature to drop sharply once the generator is turned off.
-Regarding the impact of fractal and spectral dimensions on the temperature field, the most notable difference appears as $d_s$ is decreased, leading to hindered thermal diffusion explained by the decrease in the connectivity of the medium.
+Notably, in the sub-diffusive case ($\alpha=0.8$), the temperature profile exhibits a markedly slow dynamic response and a trapping effect, maintaining hyperthermic temperatures ($>\qty{50}{\celsius}$) even after $\approx 23$~\si{\minute} of cooling.
+Conversely, the super-diffusive regimes ($\alpha=1.4$ and $\alpha=1.8$) experience rapid long-range thermal transport, causing the target temperature to drop sharply once the generator is turned off, \BLAU{reaching values even below the homeostatic temperature.
+This latter out-of-equilibrium oscillatory thermodynamic response is reminiscent of behaviours reported in non-equilibrium spatio-temporal nanoscale systems, where fluctuation theorems allow for apparent local violations of the second law of thermodynamics \cite{Wang2002, Gieseler2014, Paraguassu2025}, and heat transfer transitions from standard to wave-like non-Fourier thermal transport \cite{Mazza2021, Akbarzadeh2017}.
+Consequently, despite being particularly suitable for ultrafast heating processes, super-diffusive regimes ($\alpha > 1$) are not physically representative of macroscopic continuous thermal ablation applications, where the probability of such fluctuations is negligible and the temperature cannot descend below that of the surrounding tissue.
+For this reason, all subsequent clinical analyses and simulations in this study are strictly restricted to physically admissible regimes ($\alpha \le 1$).} Regarding the impact of fractal and spectral dimensions on the temperature field, the most notable difference appears as $d_s$ is decreased, hindering thermal diffusion due to decreased medium connectivity.
 All previous observations are consistent with the analytical regimes described in~\cite{fumeron2025}.